organized-puns/gg.parse/c_sharp/readme.md

 The goal of the gg.parse project is to provide a library for a tokenization, parsing and offer an ebnf-like scripting tools to make parsing of simple and complex data easy to do, both programatically and via an interpreted scripting language.
-Additionally the goal of this project is to provide an _easy to understand and use, light-weight_ framework.
+Furthermore this project aims to provide an _easy to understand and use, light-weight_ framework.

 Core concepts: